UVicOptics/The-Big-FFW/README.md

 * Angle_Num = This is different from the "Angle" above.
 This the number of angles the program will select at random and input those as "Angle".

-# There are 7 functions in the main page of the interface:
+# There are 7 functions on the main page of the interface:
 * Display: Displays the input image as a whole and also a slice of it based on the Dim1 and Dim2 values.

 * Slice: Plots Intensity Vs Pixel number graph based in the chosen slice (from Dim1 and Dim2).

 * Comparison: Compares the raw data with the smoothed version of it.

-* Peak Finer: Finds peaks of the plot generated from Slice functions.
+* Peak Finder: Finds peaks of the plot generated from Slice functions.

 * FWHM, Diameter, FRD Finder: Determines the diameter of the circle (in pixels), fits a spline polynomial to the gaussians and calculates the Full Width Half Maximum (FWHM) and also the Focal Ratio Degradation (FRD) of the ring.